 However, I will leave my post here, just above Pasajes de San Juan.

 I hope you enjoyed this post as I continued to struggle from being so out of shape.
 My climbing wasn’t over though as soon, I would walk through one of the more scenic stretches of the Camino de Santiago to San Sebastian.
-Before that, we will visit the the two very scenic seaside villages of Pasajes de San Juan and Pasajes de San Pedro.
-Thanks for your time.
+On my next post, On the Camino Del Norte in Pasajes de San Juan & Pasajes de San Pedro, Spain, we will visit the the two very scenic seaside villages of Pasajes de San Juan and Pasajes de San Pedro.
+Please join me.

 If you have my book, Camino de Santiago In 20 Days, or have ordered it, I really appreciate your support.
 It’s also out on Kindle and Kobo.
 My Goodreads and Amazon pages have reviews and more information.
 Please share this post, and thanks for your time.